quicwg/base-drafts/draft-ietf-quic-recovery.md

 #### Computing PTO

-When the final retransmittable packet before quiescence is transmitted, the sender schedules a timer for the PTO period as follows:
+When the final ack-eliciting packet before quiescence is transmitted, the sender schedules a timer for the PTO period as follows:

-PTO = max(smoothed_rtt + 4*rttvar + max_ack_delay, G)
+PTO = max(smoothed_rtt + 4*rttvar + max_ack_delay, kGranularity)

-G is the sender's clock granularity. smoothed_rtt, rttvar, and max_ack_delay are defined in {{ld-vars-of-interest}}.
+kGranularity, smoothed_rtt, rttvar, and max_ack_delay are defined in
+{{ld-vars-of-interest}}.

 The PTO period is the amount of time that a sender ought to wait for an acknowledgement for a sent packet to be received.
 This time period includes the